qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 ### LLVM optimizations - Enables specific LLVM optimizations before and after transformation

-The LLVM optimization adaptor runs provides selected LLVM passes to perform tranditional optimization tasks such as function inlining, loop unrolling, dead code elimination, memory elimination and constant elimination.
+The LLVM optimization adaptor runs provides selected LLVM passes to perform traditional optimization tasks such as function inlining, loop unrolling, dead code elimination, memory elimination and constant elimination.
 For each of these passes, we provide a number of parameters that allows tuning of the individual passes to the extend possible: